In this post on SMART goals for small business, I would like to:

-- Make the case for why SMART goals are so important for your small business
+- Make a case for why SMART goals are so important for your small business.

-** Please note, included in the FREE download is a 15 min strategy call where a member of our team will review your goals with you, so be sure to download you FREE template! **
+** Please note, included in the FREE download is a 15 min strategy call where a member of our team will review your goals with you, so be sure to download your FREE template! **

 A History Of SMART Goals